-Credit risks on other receivables are mainly arising from deposits paid for buildings rented and staff advances.
+Credit risks on other receivables mainly relate to deposits paid for buildings rented.
 These deposits will be received at the end of each lease term.
 The Group manages the credit risk together with the leasing arrangement.

 As at the end of the reporting period, the maximum exposure to credit risk is represented by their carrying amounts in the statement of financial position.